IRNAS/irnas-east-software/docs/how_east_works.md

 ## East storage location

-East stores downloaded nRF Toolchain Manager executable and installed toolchains in the `~/.local/share/east` folder.
-Deleting this folder would require you to rerun the `east sys-setup` and `east update toolchain` commands.
+East stores downloaded nRF Toolchain Manager executable, tools and installed toolchains in the `~/.local/share/east` folder in several subfolders.
+Deleting this folder would require you to rerun the `east install` commands.